 (2) An overpayment occurs when an adoptive parent(s) receives a payment amount they are not entitled to because of the following reasons.

-(a) The payment was made in excess of the allowable amount.
+(a) The payment was made in excess of the agreed upon amount.

 (b) The child for whom an AA payment was made was not eligible for such payment the month the payment was made.